supernova remnant Cassiopeia A

 Publications

 A full list of papers can be found on the online databases ADSbeta logoADS, arXiv logoarXiv or ORCID iD iconORCID.
-A list of selected publications is given below.
+A few selected publications are given below.

 wooden chairs in a lecture hall